n3s0/n3s0.github.io/content/notes/fortinet/add-dhcp-server-to-vlan-intf-with-dmz-role-on-fortigate.md

 ---
-title: "FortiGate: Adding A DHCP Server To A VLAN Interface With The DMZ Role"
+title: "Fortinet: Add DHCP Server To VLAN Interface With DMZ Role On FortiGate"
 date: 2023-07-17T15:25:27-06:00
-description: "Notes for adding a DHCP server to a FortiGate firewall VLAN interface with the DMZ role through cli."
+summary: "Notes for adding a DHCP server to a FortiGate firewall VLAN interface with the DMZ role through cli."
 draft: false
-tags: [ "fortinet", "networking"  ]
-type: post
+hidden: false
+externalURL: false
+showDate: true
+showModDate: true
+showReadingTime: true
+showTags: true
+showPagination: true
+tags: ["netadmin"]
 ---

+## Summary
+---

 On FortiGate firewalls with 802.1Q VLAN interfaces.
 The DMZ role can be assigned to the interface.
-But, with this also comes a cavet.
+But, with this also comes a caveat.
 If this DMZ needs to have a DHCP server.
 It cant be configured through the web interface.
 So, it needs to be configured using the command line.
 Here I explore how to do do this.

+## Scenario
+---

 In this particular scenario there is a VLAN interface configured on port9 on a FortiGate VM named tl-app-01.